-1) Improve understating of the basic tenets of palliative care.
+1) Describe the basic tenets of palliative care.

-2) Describe when referral to palliative or hospice services is appropriate.
+2) Define criteria for referral to palliative care and hospice services

-3) Describe the concept and explain the importance of interdisciplinary care in palliative and/or hospice care.
+3) Explain the importance of interdisciplinary care in palliative and/or hospice care.

 4) Improve skill in assessing and developing a management plan for common types of suffering (physical, psychological, social, and spiritual)